 - blocked pipes

-- signs that the effluent isn’t draining properly (pools of water around the drainage point)
+- signs that the waste water is not draining properly, like pools of water around the drainage point

 - sewage smells